datastax/cassandra/src/java/org/apache/cassandra/db/tries/InMemoryTrie.md

 the original `existingNode`, it was pointing to an unreachable copied node which will remain unreachable as we will only attach the newer version.

+For reasons to be described below, copying of existing reachable nodes may be enforced.
+The test `updatedNode == existingNode` can be used to tell if the node is indeed reachable; if we have copied it already there is no need to copy it again to update for a new child (note: we may still need to copy reachable mid or end cells in `Split` nodes).

 After all modifications coming as the result of application of child branches have been applied, we have an `updatedNode` that reflects all.
 As we ascend we apply that new value to the parent's `updatedNode`.